25% of English Goldens Have Some Level of Elbow Dysplasia

 A score of 2 or 3 (moderate or severe) are the scores that can potentially cause symptoms.
 However, GRCA and OFA point out that when grade 1’s are used to breed, there is a higher chance of producing a puppy with grade 2 or 3 elbows.
 Many, if not most, breeders both in America and in European countries consider a grade “1” to be an acceptable score for breeding.
 OFA encourages breeders to use only dogs with grade 0/0 elbows for breeding, but at the same time, they are leaving it up to the breeders.

 We don’t currently have any dogs with grade 1 elbows.
-We believe that it is best to breed those with normal elbows, but we would not rule out a dog with a grade 1 elbow.
-If we did, that knowledge would be made public and we would make sure that that dog was only bred with a dog who did have 0/0 for elbows.
+We believe that it is best to breed those with normal elbows.
+However, we would not rule out a dog with a grade 1 elbow.
+If we did, that knowledge would be made public.
+We would make sure that that dog was only bred with a dog who did have 0/0 for elbows.
 A breeder has to look at the whole package when deciding whether to breed a dog.
-There are no perfect dogs and our philosophy is to pair dogs so that one dog’s strength will complement another’s
+There are no perfect dogs.
+Our philosophy is to pair dogs so that one dog’s strength will complement another’s

 Click on the links below for further reading: